citelao/sensible/_coffee_shop/4-hackers.md

 greed... get the idea?
 </aside>

+In more detail:

+* 76% of breaches were financially-motivated.
-In more detail, 76% of breaches were financially-motivated and 13% for espionage (both corporate and government spying).
-The remaining 11% were split against fun, ideology, and grudge.
+* 13% of breaches were for espionage (both corporate and government spying).
+* The remaining 11% of breaches were for fun, ideology, or grudges.

 There may have been a time when most hackers did it for the "fun" of it, but that's not the case today.
-Today, **hackers are just like your average brick-and-mortar criminal**.
+Today, **hackers are usually like your average brick-and-mortar criminal**.

+It's worth noting that 11% for fun, ideology, or grudge is still a large number.
+Almost 9 out of 10 breaches were for money or leverage (to make money, probably), but that remaining bit isn't easy to ignore.
+However, I think most security experts agree that these "non-money" breaches are generally small and targeted.
+The breaches that impact the most people are probably almost always for the money.

-The masked hackers targeting you want money.
+In general, then, the masked hackers targeting you want money.
 They don't care about your cookie recipes.
 They don't care about your sensitive pictures.
 They don't care about anything you care about... unless it can make them money.
+Quickly.

 <aside class="sidenote">
 Though the LifeLock guy was hacked 13 times after giving out his SSN<!-- TODO cite -->, so I guess don't make yourself a target by daring people to steal your identity.